-Skills for Energy (SfE), one of EEEGR’s core programmes, is led by industry and its primary aim is to ensure the ongoing diversity and volume of skilled individuals to move towards securing the wellbeing of the energy sector.
+Skills for Energy (SfE), one of EEEGR’s core programmes, it is led by industry and its primary aim is to ensure the ongoing diversity and volume of skilled individuals to move towards securing the wellbeing of the energy sector.
 It focuses on delivering skilled people to the industry for long-term careers and ensuring the existing workforce continues to meet the industry’s needs now and into the future.
-The programme is centred on addressing core skills needs across all energy sectors, both technical and commercial, achieved through collaborative partnerships.
+The programme is centered on addressing core skills needs across all energy sectors, both technical and commercial, achieved through collaborative partnerships.

 The pages within the Skills for Energy area of our website detail each of our current projects and initiatives.

 To read some of the success stories about people getting into the energy industry, please click here: https://www.eeegr.com/case-studies/ - and don't forget to look out for our forthcoming EEEGR events where you can learn more about roles in the energy industry and organisations that could help you.

 The Skills for Energy annual event brings together education and the energy industry, showcasing the innovation behind this buoyant sector.

 Exhibitors provide insights into their world of work through interactive activities to assist young people with making more informed choices when deciding upon their careers.